 Piecing it Together

 If you have a large area, such as a shoulderplate, break, it can be repaired by using a thin slip.
 Make sure all edges are moist and put it together.
-Once you put it together donīt try to pull it apart, it will brake more.
+Once you put it together don't try to pull it apart, it will brake more.
 Using a brush, paint the slip over the whole area, covering the section with a thin to medium amount of slip.
-Donīt forget the underneath side.
+Don't forget the underneath side.
 Then fire.

 Holes on the Seamline

-Little holes along a seam line are usually caused when trying to clean too much of the seam waste at one time.
+too much of the seam waste at one time.
 If you use a knife to scrape the seam line, do it in thin layers to get excess waste, finishing up with a nylon stocking or sponge with fine grit to get that smooth finish.

 Eyes